merschformann/aws-secrets-manager-panic/README.md

 # aws-secrets-manager-panic

 Minimal example of AWS secrets manager go package panicking when not using the defaults.
+See code in `main.go`.

 ## Steps to reproduce